Understanding Name Discrimination in Hiring in NJ

 An Experienced NJ Name Discrimination Attorney Can Help You

 Name discrimination can be a serious problem for both employers and potential hires that can damage a business’ reputation, diminish the dignity and livelihood of potential hires, and result in costly lawsuits.
-Whether you are an employer defending against a discrimination claim or an applicant who has been subjected to name discrimination, our attorneys in Marlton, Newark, and Red Bank can help.
+Whether you are an employer defending against a discrimination claim or an applicant who has been subjected to name discrimination, our attorneys in Red Bank, NJ, Marlton, NJ and Newark, NJ, can help.
 We will provide you with a clear and candid evaluation of any potential name discrimination claims, as well as all legal options and recourse available to you.
 Contact us today to learn more.